-For the wider community, water is a source of kai for harvesting and food production.
-Water is also a source of recreation, including swimming, fishing and water sports.
-There are multiple dimensions to the way water quality impacts on peoples' interaction with water bodies, including environmental, health, landscape, and aesthetic factors.
-Otago's rivers, lakes, estuaries and bays are important destinations for recreational use including swimming, fishing and water sports.
-Eighty-two percent of Otago's rivers and lakes are swimmable.
-Where water quality cannot support these activities, the lifestyle of those living in Otago is impacted.
+For the wider community, water is a source of kai and for harvesting and food production.
+Water is also a source567 of recreation, including swimming, fishing and water sports.
+There are multiple dimensions to the way water quality impacts on peoples' interaction with water bodies, including environmental, health, landscape, and aesthetic factors.568 Otago's rivers, lakes, estuaries and bays are important destinations for recreational use including swimming, fishing and water sports.
+Eighty-two percent of Otago's rivers and lakes are swimmable.569 Where water quality cannot support these activities, the lifestyle of those living in Otago is impacted.

 Degraded water quality reduces the mauri of the water and the habitats and species it supports, therefore also negatively affecting mahika kai and taoka species and places.
-This constitutes a loss of Kāi Tahu culture, affecting the intergenerational transfer of knowledge handed down from tūpuna over hundreds of years; and it culminates in a diminishing of mana.
+This constitutes a loss of Kāi Tahu culture, affecting the intergenerational transfer of knowledge handed down from tūpuna over hundreds of years; and it culminates in a diminishing of loss of rakatirataka and 570 mana.